SOLU-MEDROL- methylprednisolone sodium succinate injection, powder, for solution

 Increased dosage of rapidly acting corticosteroids is indicated in patients on corticosteroid therapy who are subjected to any unusual stress before, during, and after the stressful situation.

-Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an IV corticosteroid, showed an increase in early (at 2 weeks) and late (at 6 months) mortality in patients with cranial trauma who were determined not to have other clear indications for corticosteroid treatment.
+Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an intravenous corticosteroid, showed an increase in early (at 2 weeks) and late (at 6 months) mortality in patients with cranial trauma who were determined not to have other clear indications for corticosteroid treatment.
 High doses of systemic corticosteroids, including SOLU-MEDROL, should not be used for the treatment of traumatic brain injury.

 Average and large doses of corticosteroids can cause elevation of blood pressure, salt and water retention, and increased excretion of potassium.
 These effects are less likely to occur with the synthetic derivatives except when used in large doses.
 Dietary salt restriction and potassium supplementation may be necessary.
 All corticosteroids increase calcium excretion.